maldoinc/mamba/README.md

 $(name) supports two kind of loops, `for` and `while`

 ** for syntax **

+    for variable in sequence {
+        < statements >
+    }

+nb: sequence accepts arrays and strings

     for variable in low -> high {
         < statements >